bryceclemence/PyCitySchool_Analysis/README.md

-    -The average reading score stayed the same at 81.9 -The percent passing math went down 0.2% from 75% to 74.8% -The percent passing reading went down 0.3% from 86% to 85.7% -The overatll percent passing both test went down 0.1% from 65% to 64.9%
+    -The average reading score stayed the same at 81.9 -The percent passing math went down 0.2% from 75% to 74.8% -The percent passing reading went down 0.3% from 86% to 85.7% -The overall percent passing both test went down 0.1% from 65% to 64.9%

   ### How is the school summary affected?